 ^{3.} Amounts reflect the grant date fair value of all time-based restricted stock unit ("RSU") award in accordance with ASC 718.
 The grant date fair value of each RSU award was measured based on the per share closing price of our Class A Common Stock on the date of grant.
 The amounts reported do not correspond to the economic value received by each NEO from the equity award.
 For additional information regarding the market value of outstanding awards, see "Outstanding Equity Awards at Fiscal Year-end" below.
-For information regarding assumptions underlying the value of equity awards, see Note 14 to our consolidated financial statements included in our Annual Report on Form 10-K.
+For information regarding assumptions underlying the value of equity awards, see Note 14 to our audited consolidated financial statements included in this prospectus.